FirmwGuy/CacadeDP/readme.md

 grasping the flow of data and logic through the system.

 * **Definition:**
-  A task is a message containing an agency instance ID, a DT specifying the target input queue, and the record (data) to process.
+  A task is a message containing a target agency DT, an instance ID, an agent DT (specifying the target input), and an optional record (message data) to process.

 * **Lifecycle:**
   Agents send results to outputs, which are then routed as new tasks to input